grijon/RPI-projects/README.md

 RPI-projects
 ============

-Repository for my raspberry pi projects.
+Repository for my raspberry pi and attendant projects.